This homemade French dressing has lots of tang, lots of sweetness, and good savory flavors, just like the stuff from the bottle, but way better.

 Despite it’s name, this sweet, tangy, and sometimes creamy salad dressing is actually American.
 Different versions will range in color from pale orange to a bright red.

-French dressing is somewhat similar to Catalina dressing, but Catalina is thinner and less creamy and almost always quite red.
+Classic French dressing is somewhat similar to Catalina dressing, but Catalina is thinner and less creamy and almost always quite red.
 While it’s commonly used for green salads, you can also use creamy French dressing as a sandwich spread.

 French Dressing Ingredients